ZenarchistCode/ZenModPack/README.md

 I actually recommend not repacking this mod if you don't need to - I will be updating this mod regularly.
 But if you want to you can - just keep in mind any bugfixes and improvements will not be automatically applied, so make sure to check back every few months especially if you encounter any issues/bugs with a particular mod of mine.

+As always - the mods in this pack are 100% free, just abide by any copyright rules from 3rd party models etc (I bought a few models off Sketchfab and other sites that require you to credit them if you repack my mod).

 Credits: TODO!